MEM2677/entando-spid-integration-bundle/README.md

 **NOTE:** the creation of the secrets must be done only once and repeated only when the <MY_COMPANY_REPO> changes.

 The bundle always expects three secrets to be present: **their names must always start with the bundle ID**.
-Let's say that the bundle OD is `ad14e819`, then the bundle expects the following names:
+If the bundle ID is `ad14e819` then the following names are expected:

 | secret name                     | Scope    | description                                                       |
 |---------------------------------|----------|-------------------------------------------------------------------|